Order Cadence

 Order on Your Schedule, Not Your Inventory's

-Most inventory tools tell you what to reorder.
-ReplenishRadar lets you decide when.
-Every Monday, the 1st and 15th, quarterly for overseas suppliers.
-You pick the rhythm.
-We calculate what you need to last until your next order window.
+Most inventory tools tell you what to reorder as if every supplier can take an order every day.
+ReplenishRadar also tracks when you actually buy.
+Every Monday, the 1st and 15th, quarterly for overseas suppliers, or a rhythm inferred from your purchase order history.
+We calculate what you need to last until the next real order window.

 How It Works

 If you are trending to run out before your next scheduled window, you get an alert.
-If not, you do not hear from us.
-Your picklist is just ready when you are.
+If not, your picklist is just ready when you are.

 Why This Matters